smbddha/littlepurpose/content/projects/areagame.md

 <!-- post: -->
 ---

-A small game whe you try to match the areas of two sets of shapes.
+A small game where you try to match the areas of two sets of shapes.